imdeepmind/imdeepmind.github.io/docs/data-structure-and-algorithms/algorithms/sorting.md

 Instead of swapping many times:

-> “Let me find the smallest element first, then place it correctly.”
+> “Find the smallest element first, then place it correctly.”

 Think of arranging cards: